Inventory

 Dark Blue with Burgundy Leather Interior

-Emile Darl’mat, an established Peugeot distributor and special body constructor in Paris, approached Peugeot in 1936 with the concept of a partnership involving the successful Peugeot 302 chassis.
-Though a saloon platform, Darl’mat conceived of a sports car powered by the larger 402 series 2.0 liter engine mated to the short wheelbase chassis.
-The project was approved and commissioned to the renowned Parisian coachbuilder Marcel Pourtout of Carrossier Pourtout who engaged in-house designer Georges Paulin for the final design.
+Emile Darl’mat, an established Peugeot distributor in Paris, who specialized in offering modified sporting designs and improved engines for their cars, approached Peugeot in 1936 with the concept of a racing partnership involving the successful Peugeot 302.
+Though a saloon platform, Darl’mat conceived of a sports car powered by the more powerful 402 series 2.0 liter engine together with the larger 402 front and rear axles.
+The approved project began with Peugeot providing the modified chassis and commissioning the renowned Parisian coachbuilder Marcel Pourtout of Carrossier Pourtout who engaged in-house designer Georges Paulin, later to become one of the most celebrated designers of the century, for the final design.
 Because of their Parisian location and entirely French staff, Paulin was highly influenced by both Art Deco motifs and industrial streamlining.
-The low slung roadsters were built with no doors, a low profile windscreen, and distinct racing character.
-Although Pourtout and Paulin developed three available body styles including a coupe and cabriolet, Darl’mat had his heart set on bigger goals for the roadster; the team was aiming for the most impressive proving ground of the times – Le Mans.
-To get there, Darl’mat needed to finance the run at Le Mans using his own resources.
-Typical for the times, the first cars made were sold as a way to generate revenue to finance costly racing efforts.
+A prototype low slung roadsters was built with no doors, a low profile windscreen, and distinct racing character, far more daring than what Darl’mat had previously offered to its customers.
+Its performance at the Montlhéry racing circuit in 1936 demonstrated that Darl’mat was moving in the right direction.
+The first series of 12 roadsters, based on the enhanced prototype design, was launched for selected customers.

-Remarkably, and very likely attributed to the protected private ownership of 705.501, it remained in largely preserved original condition and undamaged for decades.
-The first recorded appearance of the chassis number is found in 1967 public records when it was offered for sale as part of the well-known private collection held by Industrialist Jacques Schwindenhammer who had privately purchased the car in the 1950s.
-705.501 was then sold to Jacques Lefranc, founder of Musee d’Automobiles du Forez in Sury Le Comtal.
-Lefranc sold the car in 1970 to Michel Breistroff, a dental surgeon in Lyon.
+The first recorded appearance of the chassis number is found in Paris, August 1939, then with the registration 4849 RM7 on December 22, 1954, and then acquired by Garage SAUSSURE in the Vosges region and registered as 938 BC 88 April 4, 1962, naming Joseph BOISSON (same registration), a mechanic in Claudon (88410) in the Vosges region.
+Registration is followed by the next owner, Jacques Schwindenhammer, Turckheim (68230) in the Alsace region.
+In 1967, public records indicate 705.501 was offered for sale as part of the well-known private automobile collection held by Industrialist Jacques Schwindenhammer.
+In 1968, 705.501 was then sold to Jacques Lefranc, founder of Musee d’Automobiles du Forez in Sury Le Comtal (42450).
+Lefranc sold the car on May 20, 1976, to Michel Breistroff, a dental surgeon in Belleville sur Saone (69220) near Lyon.
 Breistroff registered the car with the license plate 509 GB 69, later transferring the car to Jaques Luri.
 By 1980, 705.501 was purchased by Adrien Maeght who recommissioned the car mechanically, keeping it largely original, other than refinishing it with a new coat of paint.
 By 2013 the car would find ownership in the UK with a private owner who subsequently exchanged it in a trade involving a Gran Prix Bugatti.
 In 2019 the car was acquired by the current owner, a dedicated vintage automotive enthusiast, who commissioned a comprehensive cost-no-object restoration performed by marque experts including restorative coachwork performed by the award winning craftsmen at Moal Coachbuilders, paint provided by Ryan Pimentel, Pimentel Innovations, mechanical restoration performed by Burlingame Motors, and reupholstery performed by Acker Leather Works.
 The team and patron worked tirelessly to ensure that all services, restoration, and construction of specialized components were performed to the highest standards of workmanship and authenticity.

 After the restoration was completed, 705.501 was shown at the prestigious 2023 Concorso d’Eleganza Villa d’Este, received the Chairman's Award at the 2023 Hampton Court Palace Concours d’Elegance, was shown at the 2024 Pebble Beach Concours d’Elegance, and received the Car and Driver “Ceppos 2024 Best of Show” award from writer and Director, Rich Ceppos.

 Today this historically important and beautifully restored Darl’mat conveys commanding presence, exemplary restoration, and mechanical excellence throughout.
-Recognized as the first of this series, an important detail conveys the unique nature of this earliest iteration; the upswept arrow line at the termination of the body to hood line at the grille, on both sides of the car (later series cars have the downswept arrow line at the grille terminus).
+Recognized as the first of this series, an important detail conveys the unique nature of this earliest iteration; the upswept arrow line at the termination of the body to hood line at the grille, on both sides of the car (later series and Le Mans cars have the downswept arrow line at the grille terminus).
 As the earliest example, 705.501 embodies the essence of the pure doorless roadster design conveying the beautiful Georges Paulin design and Pourtout coachwork.
-Cloaked with unified flowing body and fender line, Art Deco trim, dramatically arched fenders, a tapered and streamlined trunk, and a perfectly trimmed roadster coachline, the elegant dark blue finish accentuates the alloy coachwork forms with gorgeous reflection lines, particularly impressive given the dark color and complex curvatures.
+Cloaked with unified flowing body and fender lines, Art Deco trim, dramatically arched fenders, a tapered and streamlined trunk, and a perfectly trimmed roadster coachline, the elegant dark blue finish accentuates the alloy coachwork forms with gorgeous reflection lines, particularly impressive given the dark color and complex curvatures.
 The superb bodylines are accented by beautiful trim, reflective of the design excellence of the period.
 The covered rear fender line is perfectly suited to the streamlined era which overlapped Art Deco and the convergence of aircraft technology.
 As a final touch, a pair of polished aluminum fuel fillers complete the competition theme.
 Minimal chrome trim, lighting, and various other polished elements glisten as wonderfully jeweled elements thoughtfully enhancing the purposeful roadster design.

 The interior is fitted with oxblood leather seats mounted over fluted rubber flooring and trimmed in black.
 The competition themed artistry continues with beautifully finished large dial Jaeger gauges, a commanding three-spoke large diameter black steering wheel, and exposed fasteners trailing the dashboard perimeter.
 A tan canvas tonneau cover acts as an effective air stream surface when piloting the car as a single driver, while the small profile windscreen further accentuates the low slung roadster design.
-A tribute to the Art Deco period, the combined simplicity of form, exquisite alloy body lines, and competition themed features convey a truly remarkable statement of this era.
+A tribute to the Art Deco period, the combined simplicity of form, exquisite alloy and steel body lines, and competition themed features convey a truly remarkable statement of this era.

 Unlatching the leather bonnet straps above the distinctive descending scale chrome discs flanking both fenders, the engine conveys the clever simplicity behind the mechanical design.
 The four cylinder engine is topped with twin downdraft Zenith carburetors, basic and easily serviceable mechanical features, with ready access for adjustments – a feature most drivers of these cars were handy enough to perform on their own.
 The engine has been restored using correct finishes, proper mechanical details, and refined craftsmanship.
 The engine compartment visually embodies the simplicity of the mechanical challenge, to build an effective performance car that was both durable and reliable.
-The trunk compartment is accessed via a removable aluminum lid housing a spare tire and provision for storage of the jack and tire changing tools.
+The trunk compartment is accessed via a removable aluminum lid housing a spare tire and provision for storage of the tire jack and tire changing tools.

 Exquisitely designed and historically important, this visually captivating coachbuilt alloy bodied Peugeot 302DS Darl’mat Sport is considered a pinnacle of the Art Deco period.
 The first car produced in this series, and the seminal father of the three 1937 Le Mans examples, this unrepeatable combination of restoration artistry, historic provenance, and coachbuilt innovation is ready to command continued attention at any of the top world-class concours, touring events, or vintage racing exhibition events.